bnb/site/_posts/2015-11-21-frameworks-are-cool.md

 ## How I came to this

 I've spend the last year designing and developing a big web app based on [Ember.js][2] (I will let you know more about it soon).
-For this reason, I also had to dig really deep into the idea behind client-side-rendered apps and seperating the project into two parts: The app itself (running in the browser) and an API server which takes in requests and responds with data.
+For this reason, I also had to dig really deep into the idea behind client-side-rendered apps and separating the project into two parts: The app itself (running in the browser) and an API server which takes in requests and responds with data.

 At first, I was a bit confused why they're doing this and why all development tools in this area so opinionated, but now I understand and love it!

 The posts of Tom Dale (co-creator of Ember.js) were very helpful on my journey to get there.
 If you want to dig deeper into this, too, I recommend you to read [this][3] and [this][4].

-Here's my favourite part:
+Here's my favorite part:

 > So here’s what I think a more interesting study would be: what is the execution time of real world apps of approximately similar complexity?
 It may be that apps built with frameworks are still slower.
 But my hypothesis is that, for apps of any complexity, the ones that start off “vanilla” will accrete their own Frankenframework that performs similarly to, if not worse than, an off-the-shelf framework like Ember or Angular.